neha-galande/real_time_voice_emotion_detector/README.md

 The gui file is saved as speech.py.

-#To use the emotion detection model, follow the given steps:
+#To use the emotion and voice tone detection model, follow the given steps:

 1.Just Clone or download and unzip the repository.